 The old man’s son decided to go into overdrive and kicked out at the pile of books at Hunder’s side.
 He enjoyed that as well.
 He turned and kicked the old man’s vacant chair knocking it into the shelf holding his late father’s triple-hong set.
 Spilling the battered pieces over the floor.
 The cascade toppled the old man’s walking stick sending it to the floor with a clatter.
 Hunder glared at the messy pile of belongings which the old man had kept so neatly these past years.
 His eyes stung.
 His teeth clenched together and his fists tightened into a ball.
 The first pebble of the landslide had fallen.

-The old man’s son had turned around at the exact same instant a lifetime of frustration and anger had finally found an outlet and exploded into an extraordinary force backed by thirty-five stones of unleashed aggression.
+The old man’s son had turned around at the exact same instant a lifetime of frustration and anger had finally found an outlet and exploded into an extraordinary force backed by twenty-five stones of unleashed aggression.

 There had been a sound like a raw steak hitting a chopping block.